Reuh/anselme/doc/language.md

 var!value // returns 10
 ```

-When trying to convert the custom type to a string, for example in a string interpolation, the `format(custom type)` function call will be tried.
-If the function can be called, its return value will be used as the string representation of the value.
+When trying to convert the custom type to a string, for example in a string interpolation, the `format(custom type)` function will be called.
+How custom types appear in strings can therefore be changed by overloading the `format` function.

 ```
 :var = type(10, "$")